jmbannon/ytdl-sub/docs/source/guides/install/docker.rst

 In these examples, the configuration files will be at ``<path/to/ytdl-sub/config>/config.yaml`` and ``<path/to/ytdl-sub/config>/subscriptions.yaml``.
-Starting the container the first time will populate those files with default examples.
+Start the container the first time to populate those files with default examples.